sprakash57/create-react-saga/README.md

 ## What is Create React Saga?

-`create-react-saga` is a CLI tool for quickly set up your next clutter free webpack backed React application.
+`create-react-saga` is a CLI tool for quickly set up your next clutter-free webpack backed React application.
 It provides you the latest hooks based codebase, testing utilities and storybooks.
 So if you are thinking of below -
 1. Create components ahead of development for early reviews.
 2. Want to use Redux-Saga middleware for async calls.
 3. Proper testing environment setup for React hooks.

 Then you have come to the right place.
-You will get the most vanilla React experience ever without worrying about configuring component creation in isolation, unit testing and api integration.
+You will get the most vanilla React experience ever without worrying about configuring component creation in isolation, unit testing and API integration.
 See the features section for detailed info.

 ## Features
 - Written in React 17 with hooks and functional components.
 Easy to clean bootstrapped codebase with minimal number of dependencies.